atomist-attic/rug/docs/treenodes.md

 It also contains the padding before, between, and after microgrammar matches.
 Something has to hold the entire contents of the file when the parsed nodes don't.

+(microgrammars don't exist in Scala anymore but maybe a custom language extension might only represent part of the file as a tree? it could happen.)

 The completed, ready-for-Rug-operations structure looks like this, for a microgrammar that looks for simple Scala methods: